voltrb/volt/Readme.md

 ## Escaping

-When you need to use { and } outside of bindings.
-Anything in a triple mustache will be escaped and not processed as a binding:
+When you need to use { and } outside of bindings, anything in a triple mustache will be escaped and not processed as a binding:

 ```html
     {{{ bindings look like: {this}  }}}